chuangcaleb/obsidian-caleb-public/Disney's Raya - TV Series Pitch/Disney's Raya - TV Series Pitch.md

 - Namaari is the one to retell the legend, much later in the story (but not earlier than it needs to), as it comes to life stylistically in Southeast Asian-inspired puppetry:
 	- Kumandra used to be lush when humans lived harmoniously alongside dragons - magical creatures who brought us water and rain and peace.
-	- Then, the Druun monsters attacked: multiplying as they consumed life and turned everyone they touched into stone.
+	- Then, the Druun monsters attacked: multiplying as they consumed life and turned everyone they ~~touched~~ defeated into stone.
 	- The dragons fought for us but lost.
 	- Finally, 500 years ago, the mighty Sisudatu, the last dragon, concentrated all her magic into a gem and defeated the Druun.
 		- Everyone that was turned to stone came back… except the dragons.